-This is one review that’ll be difficult.
+Made in Abyss review falls into the category of reviews that’ll be difficult to write about.
 Actually, I’m currently crying while I start writing those words.
 I’m not sure exactly what it is I wanna write.
 There’ll surely be spoilers this time around, so I apologize for it already.
 Somehow, I feel like I need to go more in-depth on things, otherwise, it wouldn’t do Made in Abyss justice.

-For those who want to avoid all spoilers, I’ll write a sum up of what I think first.
+For those who want to avoid all spoilers of the spoiler-filled Made in Abyss review below, I’ll write a sum up of what I think first.

 Made in Abyss is a masterpiece but not a typical one.
 It is beautiful beyond beautiful, from story to art and sound, it’s all beautiful.
 Yet it is also horrible, gruesome even, and terribly harsh to watch.
 I definitely can’t recommend watching Made in Abyss, and at the same time, I want to tell you to watch it.

 One thing is for sure if you decide to pick it up, be sure you are prepared.
 I would say it is not an anime for those who don’t have the stomach to handle it, yet I am one such person, and I still enjoyed it.
 Enjoyed is definitely not the right word, but I just can’t find any word that fits what I have felt.
 It is more akin to a love-hate relationship but more than anything, a longing to discover more.
 I’d say this is quite fitting, because that is, in essence, what makes Made in Abyss.